-The following are definitions of terms used in the Colorado State Emergency Resource Mobilization Annex.
+The following are definitions of terms used in both the Larimer County Resource Management Annex and the Colorado State Emergency Resource Mobilization Annex.

 Agency Having Jurisdiction (AHJ) -The agency having jurisdiction and responsibility for a specific geographical area or a mandated function.